montagdude/sboui/README.md

 * Dependency resolution: forward and inverse mode
 * View and edit files in the repository
 * Tag multiple packages (or entire groups) to apply batch changes
+* Blacklist installed packages by name or regex pattern
 * Comes with several built-in color themes and supports custom themes
 * Designed for and tested to work flawlessly with sbopkg and sbotools, but it is easy to set it up to work with your own custom package manager